-This paper attempts to explain the variables that cause the real exchange rate to be volatile in the world economy, with particular emphasis on emerging economies.
+This paper attempts to explain why RER volatility in emerging economies is significantly larger than in advanced countries.
 In an environment where capital flows into and from emerging economies are themselves volatile and large with respect to the size of domestic financial markets, we attach special importance to capital flows.
-Specifically, we will be interested in the extent to which large declines in inflows (which are additions to foreign liabilities) are counteracted by the repatriation of assets held abroad by national agents.
-We posit an inverse relationship between the correlation of declines in gross capital inflows (i.e., in the increase in foreign liabilities) and the repatriation of capital held abroad (the drawdown of external assets), on the one hand, and real exchange rate volatility, on the other.
+Specifically, we will be interested in the extent to which large declines in gross inflows (e.g., as when host countries experience a currency and balance-of-payments crisis) are counteracted by the repatriation of assets held abroad by national agents.
+We posit an inverse relationship between the IO correlation, on the one hand, and real exchange rate volatility, on the other.